Business & Executive Coaching vs. Business Consulting, Mentoring or Training

 Why I Coach Business People / Executives

-I also love business and have run one company for 10 years, have been a partner in several others and have worked with hundreds of businesses in the areas of marketing and sales.
+I also love business and have owned my own business for nearly 20 years, been a partner in several others, and have worked with hundreds of businesses in the areas of marketing and sales.
 Through all my experiences, as I embraced personal development and my own self growth, the one area that mattered to me most wasn’t about helping people make more money or providing cutting edge solutions, it was helping the people on a deep, personal level.
 I couldn’t do that as a solutions provider or consultant so I became a professionally trained coach.

 I truly want to make a meaningful difference in each client’s life and as a result I believe that I am making a meaningful contribution to the world.